LG refrigerator water dispenser not working - Simple Solutions

 check if the control panel is locked or in some weird mode like Showroom or Sabbath mode, which can mess with the functions.
 Just peep the owner’s manual on how to get out those special modes.

-Make sure the control panel is hooked up properly, you dig?
-Like, if you just installed the fridge or took the doors off, double-check that the wiring harness is plugged in tight.
+Make sure the control panel is hooked up properly, if you just installed the fridge or took the doors off, double-check that the wiring harness is plugged in tight.

 Sometimes, a reset can do the trick.
 Just unplug the fridge or flip the circuit breaker for like 30 seconds.
 That might fix any temporary glitches in the control panel.